chideraidabor/Convolution-neural-network/README.md

-# Convolution-neural-network
+# Convolution-neural-network Classification Natural Disaster
-Designed a convolution neural network for my Artificial Intelligence class
+Designed a convolution neural network to classify between Earthquakes and Floods